Daniev/home-accounting-program/notes.md

 extra:

 - feat: results can be seen for different months
+  - requires new json format or multiple files..

 ### branch: feat: data manipulation
 - feat: entries get stored